Skip to Content

 How to Accelerate and Simplify the Process

 We’ve developed strategies and methods for accelerating and simplifying the process of liquidating these accounts.
 It’s not a secret recipe.
-We’re happy to share with our fellow members of the nonprofit community.
+We’re happy to share this with our fellow members of the nonprofit community.
 Here are some tips:

 1. Have the arguments ready.
 There are legal arguments that can be made against requiring charities to open IRAs and/or provide personal information concerning executives.
 We tailor them to the situation and more and more often, we find that our approach is working.
 Two of the most effective arguments involve the following: